Free Online Tool

 Why do ISPs block common ports?

-Consumer ISPs often block ports such as 25, 80, or 445 to limit malware and spam.
+Consumer ISPs often block ports such as 25, 80, or 445 to reduce malware and spam.
 Contact your provider about business plans if you need them opened.

 Do you store scan results or my targets?